Reflation

 What does reflation mean in economics?

-In economics, reflation means the renewed strengthening of inflationary pressure after a period of weak nominal activity.
+In economics, reflation means the rebuilding of inflationary pressure after a period of weak nominal activity.
 It describes a turn away from softness rather than a permanent inflation regime.

 Is reflation the same as inflation?